fledge-iot/fledge/docs/rest_api_guide/03_RESTstatistics.rst

 In addition to these fixed names there will be;

-  - One statistic per north service of task that is named the same as the service or task name.
+  - One statistic per north service or task that is named the same as the service or task name.
 This will count the number of readings sent out on that service.

   - One statistic per asset that is named the same as the asset.
 This will be the number of readings that have been ingested for that asset.